cagov/pantheon-mirror-digital-ca-gov/wp-content/plugins/wp-media-category-management/README.txt

 15. The admin page showing the options for Import - Export using this plugin.

 == Changelog ==

+= 2.1.3 =
+* Fixed issue with searching for posts
+* Updated Freemius sdk to v2.5.10

+= 2.1.2 =
+* Fixed issue with too wide fields in attachment details
+* Fixed issue with undefined variable
+* Updated Freemius sdk to v2.5.9

 = 2.1.1 =
 * Fixed issue when searching media on front page